youngjuning/www.zisheng.pro/docs/english/tiktok-just-released-its-react-native-killer-lynx.md

 ## TikTok just released its React Native killer Lynx

 It's the moment we've all been waiting for a brand new game-changing blazingly fast.
-JavaScript framework just hit the timeline yesterday.
+Javascript framework just hit the timeline yesterday.
 Bytedance, the company that gave the world the gift of social media crack via TikTok, gave the world another gift.
 In the form of an open-source, multi-platform app development framework called Lynx.
 Developers can throw fossilized relics like React Native and Flutter in the garbage and rewrite their native mobile apps from scratch.
-With shiny new, rust-based tooling and a high-performance dual-threaded UI rendering engine like React Native, it empowers web developers to build shoddy iOS and Android apps with JavaScript.
+With shiny new, rust-based tooling and a high-performance dual-threaded UI rendering engine like React Native, it empowers web developers to build shoddy iOS and Android apps with Javascript.

 But Lynx claims to achieve smoother pixel-perfect UIS and faster launch times compared to other cross-platform tools.
 That's a big claim, and in today's video, we'll try out Lynx and find out if it's a legit React native killer.
 It is March 6, 2025, and you're watching the code report.
 Lynx is not just another half-baked GitHub project written by a 19-year-old on prescription amphetamines.
 It's not the terminal browser with the same name, but rather a production-ready framework that's already in use in high-traffic apps at TikTok.

 It doesn't power the main TikTok app where you would post your cringe dance videos, but it does power the search panel, TikTok Studio and a bunch of other ancillary apps.
 I find this very interesting because ByteDance was one of the early adopters of Flutter and is still on the Flutter showcase today.
 In addition, if they wanted to use web technologies to build mobile apps, why not just use something like React, Native, Ionic or NativeScript instead of reinventing the wheel?
 Well, the unspoken reason is that creating new frameworks gives U.S. developers job security.
 But the official reason in their blog post is mostly about performance.
 Throughout history, many people have criticized React Native for not feeling truly native.
-And that's because it relies on a single-threaded JavaScript bridge that allows JavaScript code to communicate with native code like Swift on iOS or Kotlin on Android.
+And that's because it relies on a single-threaded Javascript bridge that allows Javascript code to communicate with native code like Swift on iOS or Kotlin on Android.

 But that single-threaded bridge is a big bottleneck that can create performance issues.

 The React Native team has addressed this by building a custom engine called Hermes and released the fabric renderer a few years ago.
 Which some have called the new and improved bridge, or a bridgeless architecture.
 But ByteDance has taken a different approach, with links using a dual-threaded architecture, where user code and framework code are split into two distinct runtimes.
-The main thread is powered by PrimJs, which itself is built on QuickJs, which is a tiny, 210 kilobyte JavaScript engine.
+The main thread is powered by PrimJs, which itself is built on QuickJs, which is a tiny, 210 kilobyte Javascript engine.
 Its job is to handle synchronous UI tasks like event handling, while user code runs on A, which means the crappy, inefficient code you write won't block the main thread and degrade performance.
 And the end result is instant first frame rendering for the end user.

 Or, in other words, no blank screens.
 That's pretty cool.
 But what's even more awesome is that this engine is framework agnostic.
 You don't have to use React and could build your app in Svelte Vue or whatever framework you want.
 In addition, it supports actual native CSS features for styling like transition, animations, variables, gradients, and so on, and that's a lot more intuitive for web developers.